Guide to Utilization Management

 Emergency Department Utilization: The Value-Based Imperative

-Understanding ED Utilization Through a Value Lens
+Understanding ED Utilization Through a Value Lens46, 47

 The true cost of ED visits in value-based contracts extends far beyond the immediate visit:

-• Average ED visit costs $1,500-2,500.40
+• Average ED visit cost: $1,500 - $2,500 per encounter

 Proactive Population Health Management to Prevent ED Visits